 The terms of the Declaration will likely have different meaning and significance to different tribal governments and Native Nations, depending on their historical, cultural, and linguistic contexts.
 Analysis and adoption of the Declaration into tribal law must consider how the tribe or Native Nation understands the concepts in the Declaration.
 One approach is to translate the Declaration into the relevant Indigenous language or to have conversations about its resonance with tribal law, custom, and tradition.
-This work will likely require the expertise of elders and linguists, as well as a commitment to community debate about how the Declaration relates to
+This work will likely require the expertise of elders and linguists, as well as a commitment to community debate about how the Declaration relates to Indigenous norms, values, and worldviews.
+It further demonstrates the relevance of Indigenouslanguages and cultures to human rights.32

-29 Before adopting the Declaration, in whole or in part, as tribal law, a thorough analysis should be undertaken by the tribe's governing authorities, with the assistance of legal counsel and other experts such as elders, as to the effect such adoption would have on the tribe's existing laws and rights, customary practices, and relations with other tribes.
+29 Before adopting the Declaration, in whole or in part, as tribal law, a thorough analysis should be undertaken by the tribe's governing authorities, with the assistance of legal counsel and other expertssuch as elders, as to the effect such adoption would have on the tribe's existing laws and rights, customary practices, and relations with other tribes.

-30 "Advisory Council on Historic Preservation Endorses the United Nations Declaration on the Rights of Indigenous Peoples" ACHP Press Release (March 1, 2013).
+30 "Advisory Council on Historic Preservation Endorses the United Nations Declaration on the Rights ofIndigenous Peoples" ACHP Press Release (March 1, 2013).

-31 Bill 41, Declaration on the Rights of Indigenous Peoples Act, 4th Session, 41st Parliament, British Columbia, 2019.
+31 Bill 41, Declaration on the Rights of Indigenous Peoples Act, 4th Session, 41st Parliament, BritishColumbia, 2019.